Underage gymnasts again

 Now the highest authority on child abuse is the country in question.
 But many people in the west will indeed refuse to buy products from companies that aid agencies (just people - the equivalent of Stryde) tell them are using child labour (especially if they provide photos of documents where they admit to doing it).
 The argument seems to imply that it would be morally abhorrent to question the innocence of such companies until their own government convicts them.

-1) do we accept the FIG (or the government of the country which may use child labour) as a trustworthy final authority?
+The question is -1) do we accept the FIG (or the government of the country which may use child labour) as a trustworthy final authority?
 Even if we see a mountain of evidence and noone seems to have made a serious attempt to tackle that evidence?
 Or where the authority has had a poor record of catching such things and where it has caught them it was blindingly obvious for years beforehand.

 2) do we apply the innocent until proven guilty to al decision making? for example should a politician be considered innocent until proven guilty? should a business be considered innocent of using child labour until a court proves it guilty?